 Which Programs Require HESI Testing?

 How Often is HESI Offered?

 HESI testing dates can be found on the competitive admissions pages for the associated programs.
-Nursing and Veterinary Technician offer petition/HESI twice each year.
-The other programs (Dental Hygienist, Radiography, and Surgical Technologist) offer petition/HESI once each year.
+Nursing, Veterinary Technician and Dental Hygienist offer petition/HESI twice each year.
+The Radiography program offers petition/HESI once each year.

 Do I Need to Register?